Nivaturimika/Katerina-Engine/docs/extensions.md

 This allows for higher volume of data, while keeping it readable, editable and most importantly: able to be edited on your favourite office spreadsheet program.

-Using this in your mod is simple, create a file ending with `.csv`, like, `Africa.csv`, Alice will load it *alongside* other files, even `.txt` files, if you want to mix them you absolutely can, just bear in mind that every file in the `history/pops/yyyy.mm.dd` is loaded, so be aware of that.
+Using this in your mod is simple, create a file ending with `.csv`, like, `Africa.csv`, KatEngine will load it *alongside* other files, even `.txt` files, if you want to mix them you absolutely can, just bear in mind that every file in the `history/pops/yyyy.mm.dd` is loaded, so be aware of that.

 ### Dense CSV province history